ossillate-inc/ossie-pypi/README.md

 in your software supply chain that exhibit suspicious code behavior or contain attributes that make them vulnerable to attacks.

+# Usage
+You will have to create a FREE account at https://ossillate.com

 # Background

 Ossie has been developed by cybersecurity researchers at [Ossillate Inc.](https://ossillate.com)